Canon M50 Mark II vs Nikon D500

 Studio photographers will appreciate that the Nikon D500 (unlike the M50 Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the M50 Mark II and the D500 are recent models that are part of the current product line-up.
 The D500 replaced the earlier Nikon D300S, while the M50 Mark II followed on from the Canon M50.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the M50 Mark II and D500 can be found, respectively, in the Canon M50 Mark II Manual (free pdf) or the online Nikon D500 Manual.

 So what is the bottom line?
 Is the Canon M50 Mark II better than the Nikon D500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.